 This jacket from off-road specialist Wulfsport is part of its huge range of clothing for kids and

 It comes with padding in the back, shoulders and elbows and the front zip is covered with a double storm flap to keep the worst of the weather out.
 There are adjustment tabs in the waist and hem as well as the upper arms and there is also a pair of matching trousers available to complete the protection.

 It is wind and waterproof and is also breathable to allow younger riders to remain cool while the thermal liner makes sure they don’t get cold on chilly rides.
 There are zipped sleeve extension panels as well as plenty of adjustment and also three sets of vents to help stay cool on warmer rides.

-Like several other brands, Swedish manufacturer Lindstrands don't have a huge presence in the UK, which is a shame as the company's products are technically very interesting.
+Like several other brands, Swedish manufacturer Lindstrands don't have a huge presence in the UK,

 This short jacket is formed in Texdura, which is woven from polymeric cords and is reinforced with Hi-Art, a material developed by Halvarssons to increase abrasion resistance.

 It has a Dryway+ breathable and waterproof membrane and a removable thermal liner as well as CE armour in the shoulders and elbows while there is also a pocket for a back protector.
 The sleeves are adjustable for length as well as width and there are zips and pull-tabs at the cuff, on the main zip and the two external pockets.

 Another jacket from Frank Thomas, the Krag is a more technical touring-style 3/4 length garment.